Skip to Main Content

 Academic units through which faculty carry out their work may include, but need not be limited to, departments and colleges.
 Governance mechanisms may include, but need not be limited to, directly democratic committees of the whole and/or assemblies.
 Administrative mechanisms may include, but need not be limited to, appointed and/or elected chairs and deans.
 Academic administrators must be members of the faculty with an assignment in a primary academic unit.

 The particular governance mechanisms employed by an academic unit, the terms of office of academic administrators, and the manner in which academic administrators are selected and removed shall be determined through consultations between the appropriate faculty and the President or the President's designee and shall be set forth in the unit's bylaws/operating procedures, subject to the limitations prescribed below.
 Prior to the final approval by the President, the unit's bylaws/operating procedures shall be adopted by the faculty of the academic unit and reviewed by any higher-level academic unit and the Faculty Association.
-Upon approval, each academic unit's bylaws/operating procedures shall be filed with the Secretary of the Faculty Association for inclusion in the Academic Policy Manual.
+Upon approval, each academic unit's bylaws/operating procedures shall be made available to the university community.

 Except for reasons reported to the appropriate faculty and the Faculty Association, academic administrators shall be selected to lead the primary academic unit to which they have been assigned or one of higher level.
-Academic administrators shall serve at the pleasure of the President or designee, for limited terms as specified in unit bylaws/operating procedures, and shall be subject to an annual qualitative evaluation by appropriate faculty peers.
+Academic administrators shall serve at the pleasure of the President or designee.
+Academic Deans and Department Chairs shall be appointed for limited but renewable terms as determined by the President or designee.
+Academic Deans and Chairs shall be subject to an annual qualitative evaluation by appropriate faculty peers.

-The Faculty Association shall adopt such general standards of governance of academic units as may be necessary to guide Department and College faculty.
-These standards shall include such matters as conflicts of interest and collegial ethics.
-To assure responsiveness to new developments in the art and science of collegial governance and administration, each academic unit shall review the appropriateness of its organizational form and administrative mechanism every five years, beginning with the academic year following the adoption of this Constitution.
+The Faculty Association shall provide such general standards of governance of academic units as may be necessary to guide Department and College faculty.
+To assure responsiveness to new developments in the art and science of collegial governance and administration, each academic unit shall periodically review the appropriateness of its organizational form and administrative mechanism.

 • Section 3.
 Departments

 The work of Departments shall be performed by individual faculty, Department committees, and Department Chairs.
 The work of a Department to deliver its programs and accomplish its mission shall be set forth in Department bylaws/operating procedures.
 Department faculty shall establish such committees as may be necessary to carry on the work of the Department.
-It shall be the responsibility of the Department faculty to share as many of the activities identified by the Department bylaws/operating procedures as possible.
+It shall be the responsibility of the Department faculty to be as equitable as possible in completing the activities identified by the Department bylaws/operating procedures.

 Department Chairs shall administer and coordinate the activities of Department faculty and committees, present the views of the Department to higher-level academic administrators, present the views of higher-level academic administrators to the Department faculty, and perform any and all duties required by University Board of Trustees, Board of Governors, Florida Statutes, University rules, and the appropriate collective bargaining agreements.
 Department Chairs shall be appointed to 12-month contracts, shall serve at the pleasure of the President or designee, and shall receive release from a fraction of their teaching assignments appropriate to their administrative responsibilities.
 Department Chairs shall have an understanding of applicable collective bargaining agreements.

-When a vacancy occurs in the office of a Department Chair, a successor shall be selected in accord with Department bylaws/operating procedures from a list of candidates approved by the faculty of the Department.
+When a vacancy occurs in the office of a Department Chair, Department faculty shall vote in accord with Department bylaws/operating procedures to recommend their preferred candidate(s) from a list approved by the faculty of the Department.
+The Dean shall consider the result of the vote and anonymous feedback in selecting the next Chair.
 At the end of the Department Chair's term, if retention is an option, the Department faculty shall vote by anonymous ballot on the question of retaining the Department Chair.
 In that case, the next higher-level academic administrator shall receive the vote and report to the Department faculty the result.
 In the event the result is negative, the next-higher-level academic administrator will meet with the Department faculty and explain any action other than replacement of the Department Chair.
 Nothing in this paragraph shall limit the authority of the faculty of the Department or the next-higher-level academic administrator to conduct an anonymous retention vote by the Department faculty prior to the end of the Department Chair's term.

 • Section 4.
 Colleges

 Colleges are comprised of departments with similar or associated missions combined for the purposes of effective governance and administration.
-Each College faculty shall govern the academic affairs of its College subject to the approval of the Faculty Association, the President or designee.
+Each College faculty shall govern the academic affairs of its College subject to the approval of the Faculty Association and the University President or designee.
 Colleges shall be the basic degree-granting units of the University.
-Among its responsibilities, the College faculty shall determine the arrangement and content of the curriculum; establish requirements for graduation and the degrees to be conferred; and recommend to the President the granting of degrees to those students who have completed specified requirements.
+Among its responsibilities, the College faculty shall determine the arrangement and content of the curriculum; propose requirements for graduation and the degrees to be conferred; and recommend to the President the granting of degrees to those students who have completed specified requirements.

 Other higher-level academic units comprised of primary academic units which may be designated with nomenclature other than that of College shall also be regarded as Colleges for the purposes of this Constitution.
 Any person who is a faculty member of a Department shall be a member of the faculty of the College in which the faculty member's Department is located.
 Members of the College faculty shall have the right to participate in the governance and administration of the College and the selection of College Deans.

 The work of Colleges shall be performed by individual faculty, College committees, and College Deans.
 The work of a College to accomplish its mission shall be set forth in the College bylaws.
-College faculties shall establish such committees as may be necessary to carry on the work of the College.
-It shall be the responsibility of the College Faculty to share as many of the activities identified in the College bylaws as possible.
+College faculties or Deans shall establish such committees as may be necessary to carry on the work of the College.
+It shall be the responsibility of the College Faculty to be as equitable as possible in completing the activities identified in the College bylaws.

 College Deans shall administer and coordinate the activities of Departments, Department Chairs, College faculty and committees; present the views of the Department and College faculty to higher-level academic administrators; present the views of higher-level academic administrators to College and Department faculty; and perform any and all duties required by, University Board of Trustees, Board of Governors, Florida Statutes University rules, and the appropriate collective bargaining agreements.
 College Deans shall be appointed to 12-month contracts, shall serve at the pleasure of the President or designee, and shall receive release from a fraction of their teaching duties appropriate to their administrative responsibilities.
 College Deans shall have an understanding of applicable collective bargaining agreements.

-When a vacancy occurs in the office of a College Dean, a successor shall be selected in accord with College bylaws from a list of candidates approved by the faculty of the College.
-At the end of the College Dean's term, if retention is an option, the College faculty shall individually vote by anonymous ballot on the question of retaining the College Dean.
-In that case, the Vice President for Academic Affairs shall receive the vote and report the result to the College faculty.
-In the event the result is negative, the Vice President for Academic Affairs will meet with the College faculty and explain any action other than replacement of the College Dean.
-Nothing in this paragraph shall limit the authority of the faculty of the College or the Vice President for Academic Affairs to conduct an anonymous retention vote by the College faculty prior to the end of the College Dean's term.
+When a vacancy occurs in the office of a College Dean, College faculty shall, in accord with College bylaws, recommend their preferred candidate(s) from a list approved by the search committee.
+The President or their designee shall consider the recommendation and anonymous feedback in selecting the next Dean.
+At the end of the College Dean's term, if retention is an option, the College faculty shall individually vote by anonymous ballot and provide anonymous feedback on the question of retaining the College Dean.
+In that case, the Provost and Vice President for Academic and Student Affairs shall receive the vote and report the result to the College faculty.
+In the event the result is negative, the Provost and Vice President for Academic and Student Affairs will meet with the College faculty and explain any action other than replacement of the College Dean.
+Nothing in this paragraph shall limit the authority of the faculty of the College or the Provost and Vice President for Academic and Student Affairs to conduct an anonymous retention vote by the College faculty prior to the end of the College Dean's term.

 • Section 5.
 Creation, Transfer and Abolition of Academic Units